The Constitution of South Africa

 - Supremacy of the Constitution and the rule of law.

-- The provision that lays down the country's democratic philosophy by stipulating "universal adult suffrage, a national common voters roll, regular elections and a multi-party system of democratic government, to ensure accountability, responsiveness and openness".
+- The provision that lays down South Africa's democratic philosophy by stipulating "universal adult suffrage, a national common voters roll, regular elections and a multi-party system of democratic government, to ensure accountability, responsiveness and openness".

 Democratic governmentChapters 3 to 7 detail the country's democratic system of government, one characteristic of which is the stress on interaction between the national, provincial and local levels through the mechanism of co-operative governance.
 Other important characteristics are those generally considered essential to democracy, such as the specification of the manner in which representatives are elected, limitations on terms of office, and the majorities required to pass legislation.
 Section 74 (2) states that Bills amending the Constitution require a two-thirds majority in the National Assembly as well as a supporting vote of six of the nine provinces represented in the National Council of Provinces - these being the two houses that comprise South Africa's Parliament.
-Preceding that is the requirement that a Bill amending section 1 of the Constitution, which sets out the state's founding values as described above, requires a 75% majority in the National Assembly.
+Preceding that is the requirement that a Bill amending Section 1 of the Constitution, which sets out the state's founding values as described above, requires a 75% majority in the National Assembly and agreement from six of the nine provinces in the National Council of Provinces.
 Serious violation of the Constitution is one of the grounds on which the President may be removed from office, also on a two-thirds majority.